5.5: An attempt at parley

 Look at my fingers moving!

 A chill runs up his spine and perhaps this distraction is the reason why, before he can get close enough to suggest a parley, he is surrounded by their sentries.
-They pounce on him, showing no quarter, and the interview, such as it is, doesn’t go well for him.
+They pounce on him, belching and cackling but yielding no quarter, and the interview, such as it is, doesn’t go well for him.

 Finally managing to shake them off, he returns hurriedly home.
 Rational discussion won’t work and he refuses to take up arms against the spiders.
 So what else can he do?